MA Animation

 Find out about the MyWorld scholarships, which are available for home postgraduate students studying a creative technology-related course (full-time or part-time).

-For country specific entry requirements please find your country on the country information pages.
+For country specific entry requirements please find your country on our country information pages.

 International and EU applicants are required to have a minimum overall IELTS (Academic) score of 6.5 with 5.5 in each component (or approved equivalent*).